 So should you consider vaginal seeding?
 Maybe.
 Maybe not.
 The data is just too early to tell whether this practice is effective.
 Thankfully, for moms who need to deliver via Cesarean, they have other courses of action to improve their baby’s gut health.

-This article was updated on July 6th, 2023, to reflect ACOG’s position statement as well as the results of new research into the effectiveness of vaginal seeding.
+This article was updated on April 17, 2025, to reflect more current research and ongoing randomized controlled trials on the effectiveness of vaginal seeding.

 References: